adrianlungu/OpenCore-GA-H87-D3H/README.md

 ## How can I use this ?

-You can just use the EFI folder in the repository as is to boot either a High Sierra installation disk or boot into your existing Mac installation.
+You can just use the EFI folder in the repository as is to boot either a Catalina installation disk or boot into your existing Mac installation.

 Do test using an USB stick before overwriting any existing Clover/OpenCore installation as issues could occur.